Introduction

 Koalas exclusively consume eucalyptus leaves, which are low in nutritional value and toxic to most animals.
 This unique diet is a result of evolutionary adaptation.
 Their ability to consume and digest toxic eucalyptus leaves is a testament to their specialized evolutionary adaptation, showcasing a form of intelligence tailored to their environment.

 The low-calorie diet of eucalyptus leaves necessitates a lifestyle of minimal energy expenditure.
-Koalas spend most of their time sleeping or resting to conserve energy.
+This is why koalas spend most of their time sleeping or resting to conserve even more energy.

 Behavioral Traits